lasa01/Plumber/README.md

 You can also import simpler versions of materials.
 You should check it if you plan to export the materials outside Blender, since exporters are usually unable to read the more complicated material setups.

+There are also options to select the texture interpolation type and whether to allow backface culling in materials that don't disable it.

 ### QC (requires [Blender Source Tools](https://steamreview.org/BlenderSourceTools/))
 `File -> Import -> Source Engine Model (enhanced) (.qc)`